kdflint/alliance-ship/docs/install.md

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-migrate%60-sample-output

-### 7) Run the tests
+### 8) Run the tests

-From within your virtual machine session that you established in Step 5:
+From within your virtual machine session that you established in Step 5, execute

 ```
 python /vagrant/alliance/manage.py test